letakeane/gridpractice/module-4/challenges/js/carousel.md

 ### Base Expectations:

 * When clicking the right arrow, the current image should slide out to the left, and the next image should slide in from the right
+* Try using only CSS for the slide animation; use jQuery for click handling and current slide detection

 ### Extensions: